 - Small Organza Bags (you can substute a muslin bag but these can be found at the craft store or etsy shops)

-I chose these simple supplies because they make everything so easy and they work so well in dresser drawers.
+I chose these simple supplies because they make this DIY lavender sachet so easy and they work so well in dresser drawers.

 Instead of using essential oils and cotton rounds, you could choose to use organic lavender buds.
 While dry lavender is lovely too, I find that the lavender scent is just stronger and more effective from the concentrated essential oils.

 You can, of course, chose to make your own draw string sachet bags from scratch with muslin or linen fabric and beautiful lavender ribbon.
 In fact it is a great little sewing project for scrap fabric.
 However, I wanted to keep this a simple craft accessible for everyone to make sachets without sewing.
-That’s why I used an organza lavender bag I got off Amazon to make my homemade lavender sachets.
+That’s why I used an organza lavender bag (here is my affiliate Amazon link) to make my homemade lavender sachets.

 How To Make Sachets With Essential Oils: